yanatan16/pycodejam/README.md

 The class requires two parameters to instantiate:
 - parser - A generator function of one parameter (file_obj) that yields each case in a tuple.
-  There are useful parsers and helpful decorators in the `parsers` module
+  There are useful parsers and helpful decorators in the `codejam.parsers` module
 - solver - A solver that takes the parsed case list/tuple expanded and returns a `str()`-able object to print as the answer

 The usual way to use this class is to call the main() function which will interpret command line arguments